• Duration

 Every day after a hard day on the slopes, we’ll visit one of the many beautifully landscaped Japanese onsen.
 These natural hot springs are often found in natural settings, among mountains and rivers, and they are the perfect place for quiet soaking, relaxation, and contemplation.
 Winter, with its powdered snow landscapes is arguably the best time to bathe in a hot outdoor bath (Roten-buro).

-Located an hour and a half from Niseko, the romantic port town of Otaru is steeped in a rich history that dates back to its glory days as a major herring center.
+The romantic port town of Otaru is steeped in a rich history that dates back to its glory days as a major herring center.
 We will take a break from skiing/boarding for a day to wander the canal district and check out centuries-old glass blowing shops famous for blowing balls meant to hang squid nets.
 Otaru is known for the freshness and quality of its sushi.
 We will eat fresh seafood and even sample soft serve ice cream made from Hokkaido milk (including some odd flavors, e.g., uni, beer, potato).
 Japan is famous for its rice wine (sake) but also for producing some of the best whiskeys in the world.
 We will have the option to visit, tour, and taste our way through the Tanaka Sake brewery or Nikka Whiskey Yoichi Distillery (founded in 1934).

 Photo credit: Kelly Rice

-For the ultimate JapPow (Japanese Powder) experience join us on optional backcountry guided tours (included) or a day of Cat Skiing/boarding (additional charge).
+For the ultimate JaPow (Japanese Powder) experience join us on optional backcountry guided tours (included) or a day of Cat Skiing/boarding (additional charge).
 Whether you want human powered ascents to reach untouched powder fields, bowls, and glades or the thrill of riding a snow cat and lots of fresh powder runs we have something for you.

 This trip begins with a stay at the comfortable and classy Ana Crowne Plaza Chitose Hotel near the airport, while we take a cultural day to acclimate and explore the city of Sapporo (including the Sapporo brewery).
-The next few days will be spent at a Japanese hotel in Niseko, complete with its own onsen (hotspring).
+The next few days will be spent at a Japanese hotel in Otaru, complete with its own onsen (hotspring).
 From there we will drive North to Furano where we will stay in family-run lodge with delicious food with good access to Furano ski resort or Daisetsuzan National Park for backcountry touring.

 In the twilight the snowflakes fall thick and fast.
 Steam rises from the hot water of the onsen, reaching up to mingle with the falling snow.
 Muscles relax, powder exploits are shared, and appetites build.
 In a restaurant nearby the bounty of Hokkaido is transformed into loving and exacting dishes, layered with color, texture, flavor, and umami.
 After Sake and Sapporo it is time to rest, tomorrow will bring staggering quantities of snow, new dishes, new friends, and memories that will remain as fresh as the powder.